 CNR to Launch Second MPA Cohort at Burke Catholic

 “As a resident of Middletown, the CNR cohort at Burke Catholic was extremely convenient to both to my work and home.
 The quality of the instruction at The College of New Rochelle was comparable to none.
-The small class size, cohort structure as well as the one-on-one attention made for a fruitful learning environment where our views were respected and challenged with no bias or judgment,” said Victor-Pierre Melendez, who received his MPA in May.
+The small class size, cohort structure as well as the one-on-one attention made for a fruitful learning environment where our views were respected and challenged with no bias or judgment,” said Victor-Pierre Melendez, who received his MPA this summer.

 “With the expanded awareness gained in the MPA program, I am eager to further diversify my experience across multiple industries but especially in teaching and program development in the field of higher education.”

 At the time the program was launched in 2015, a spokesperson for the Archdiocese of New York said, "The Archdiocese is pleased to see this collaboration of two outstanding Catholic institutions which incorporates the unique resources of each to create a new endeavor that will provide advantages to not only the students who attend the program, but the people they ultimately serve as well.”